Updated: 12 January 2021

 - In the event that severe, life-threatening symptoms suddenly occur, you should contact urgent medical services on 112.

-The first international flight, operated by Croatia Airlines, landed in Croatia from Germany at the end of May.
-European carriers, including Croatia Airlines, Eurowings and Lufthansa, commenced flights to and from Croatia in June.
-The HGK Tourism Sector has announced the following airlines will shortly commence flights schedules in and out of Croatia:
+The first international flight after the pandemic started, operated by Croatia Airlines, landed in Croatia from Germany at the end of May 2020.
+European carriers, including Croatia Airlines, Eurowings and Lufthansacommenced flights to and from Croatia in June.
+The following airlines operated throughout the 2020 summer season and are likely to commence flights during 2021.

 - Air Baltic departing from Germany and Lithuania